okami101/vuetify-admin/examples/demo/README.md

 It should be now already fully working as a real stateless app !
 JWT will be saved inside localStorage.

-> Note that in this mode, you lose few features which needs statefull session in order to work, as impersonation and elFinder for file management.
+> Note that in this mode, you lose few features which needs stateful session in order to work, as impersonation and elFinder for file management.

 ### HTTP Basic authentication